mamin27/ecomet_i2c_raspberry_tools/i2c_pkg/htu21_pkg/htu21_python_IIC.md

-# hdc1080_IIC python3 module
+# htu21_IIC python3 module

-**Last modification:** 11.07.2020
+**Last modification:** 31.07.2020

 ### List of python files: ###

 **Chip description**
-The HDC1080 is a digital humidity sensor with integrated temperature sensor that provides excellent measurement accuracy at very low power.
-The HDC1080 operates over a wide supply range,and is a low cost,low power alternative to competitive olutions in a wide range of common applications.
-Thehumidity and temperature sensors are factory calibrated.
+The HTU21D is a new digital humidity sensor with temperature output.
+Every sensor is individually calibrated and tested.
+Lot identification is printed on the sensor and an electronic identification code is stored on the chip –which can be read out by command.

 **hdc1080_constant.py**